vinforge/SAM/SAM-whitepaper.md

 Confidence of source
 This ranking system ensures that the most relevant and trustworthy data is prioritized during context assembly.

-3.4 Enhanced Citation System with Granular Metadata
+3.4 Enhanced Citation System with Granular Metadata (Phase 3.2.2)

-SAM's citation system has been significantly enhanced with LongBioBench-inspired granular source tracking:
+SAM's citation system has been significantly enhanced with LongBioBench-inspired granular source tracking and Phase 3.2.2 refactoring for direct metadata access:

 **Granular Source Attribution:** Citations now include precise location information:
 - Page numbers and chunk indices